 ‘This meeting will enable reflections on the value of the synthesis-centre approach, the best ways we can measure the impact of synthesis centres on research endeavours, and how synthesis centres might evolve,’ Alison says.

-In addition to the strategic leadership TERN is offering through these collaborative opportunities, the network continues to support a wealth of strong links between the Australian and European ecosystem science communities at the grassroots.
+In addition to the strategic leadership TERN is offering through these collaborative opportunities, the network continues to support a wealth of strong links between the Australian and European ecosystem research communities at the grassroots.
 The International Congress of Ecology, hosted by the British Ecological Society in London this month, included a wide range of presentations from Australian researchers who have been using TERN’s infrastructure.
 Representatives of TERN’s Australian Coastal Ecosystems Facility will also present at the International Conference on Marine Data and Information Systems in Italy in September.

 These opportunities to present Australian ecosystem science to the world are another important facet of advancing Australia’s research standing globally.
 Anyone interested in collaborating further with TERN can contact the Director of Collaborations and Partnerships, Associate Professor Nikki Thurgate.